carruc/markdown-cv/index.md

 ### Beyond academics

-Neuroscience, reading, music-making and climate change.
-I've taken part to a philosophy study group for the last 3 years.
+Reading, nature, music-making, neuroscience and climate change.
+I've also taken part to a philosophy study group for the last 3 years!

 ## Education: